 Credit risk mitigation was addressed in the US capital rule by providing for a more comprehensive recognition of collateral and guarantees.
-The US capital rule recognised guarantees from sovereigns, the Bank for International Settlements, the International Monetary Fund, the European Central Bank, the European Commission, Federal Home Loan Banks, the Federal Agricultural Mortgage

-Corporation (Farmer Mac), multilateral development banks, depository institutions, bank holding companies, savings and loan holding companies, credit unions, foreign banks, and entities that are not special purpose entities that have issued and outstanding unsecured debt securities without credit enhancement that are investment grade and that meet certain other requirements.
+The US capital rule recognises guarantees from sovereigns, the Bank for International Settlements, the IMF, the ECB, the European Commission, Federal Home Loan Banks, the Federal Agricultural Mortgage Corporation (Farmer Mac), multilateral development banks, depository institutions, bank holding companies, savings and loan holding companies, credit unions, foreign banks, and entities that are not special purpose entities that have issued and outstanding unsecured debt securities without credit enhancement that are investment grade and that meet certain other requirements.

-The US capital rule requires a banking organisation to hold capital against CVA (the fair value adjustment to reflect counterparty credit risk in the valuation of an OTC derivative contract) risk through an additional capital requirement.
+The US capital rule requires a banking organisation to hold capital against CVA risk through an additional capital requirement.
 Finally, the US capital rule includes in the supplemental leverage ratio a measure of counterparty credit risk for repo-style transactions.

 In Asia, the Basel framework serves as a benchmark for both BCBS member and non-member jurisdictions.
 In this regard, regulatory changes related to credit risk since 2006 have been mostly driven by implementation of the Basel II, 2.5 and Basel III standards in a number of Asian jurisdictions.
-Currently, Basel III risk-based capital standards are implemented in India and all the EMEAP member jurisdictions (11 jurisdictions), 11 with some discrepancies.
-12
+Basel III risk-based capital standards have been implemented in India and all 11 EMEAP member jurisdictions, with some discrepancies.
+13

 For example, in Japan, Basel II and 2.5 were fully implemented in 2007 and 2011, respectively.
-This has enhanced risk management practices of Japanese banks.
+This has enhanced the risk management practices of Japanese banks.
 Most recently, Basel III capital rules were implemented in 2013 in accordance with the BCBS implementation timetable.
-In Korea, Basel 2.5 and Basel III were implemented from 2011 and December 2013, respectively.
+In Korea, Basel 2.5 and Basel III were implemented in 2011 and December 2013, respectively.
 In India, foreign banks operating in India and Indian banks having presence outside India had adopted Basel II norms by 31 March 2008.
 All other scheduled commercial banks migrated to Basel II as of 31 March 2009.
-Basel III capital regulations have been implemented with effect since 1 April 2013 in accordance with the BCBS implementation timetable.
-In India, minimum capital requirements have been set at 9% of risk-weighted assets (RWAs), in comparison to the international standard of 8%.
+Basel III capital regulations were implemented with effect from 1 April 2013 in accordance with the BCBS implementation timetable.
+In India, minimum capital requirements have been set at 9% of risk-weighted assets (RWA), in comparison to the international standard of 8%.